Rhode Island Housing Market Vitality

 Rhode Island Metro Housing Markets

 Rhode Island is comprised of one metro housing markets that account for nearly 100% of the state’s population.
-The markets are unique in their demographics and local economies and exhibit trends that are distinct from the national or state narrative.
+The Ocean State metro housing markets are unique in their demographics and local economies and exhibit trends that are distinct from the national and state narrative.
 Each metro market presents its own unique opportunity.

 Rhode Island’s state economy is specialized in Edu Health svcs, Leisure Hosp, and Other svcs.
 Mining, Information, and Fncl activities industry sectors are less important to the state economy compared to the national economy.